RealityRipple/UXP/docs/UXP Coding Style.md

 ﻿# UXP Coding Style Guide
-While our source tree is currently in a number of different Coding Styles and the general rule applies to adhere to style of surrounding code when you are making changes, it is our goal to unify the style of our source tree and making it adhere to a single style.
+While our source tree is currently in a number of different Coding Styles and **the general rule applies to adhere to style of surrounding code when you are making changes**, it is our long-term goal to unify the style of our source tree and making it adhere to a single style.
-This document describes the preferred style for new source code files and the preferred style to convert existing files to.
+This document describes the preferred style for **new** source code files and the preferred style to convert existing files to.

 This style guide will not apply to 3rd party libraries that are imported verbatim to our code (e.g. NSS, NSPR, SQLite, various media libs, etc.).